 3. Measure and Analyze the Right Things

 Measurement and sales analytics are critical components of Sales Performance Management.
-With the right strategy and structure in place, you can measure critical behaviors, activities, skills, and outcomes, and analyze the data to identify which factors have the greatest impact on performance.
+With the right strategy and structure in place, you can measure information such as critical behaviors, activities, skills, and outcomes, and analyze the data to identify which factors have the greatest impact on performance.

-Remember to focus on high-gain activities and in-process measurements so your sales managers can intervene with coaching to course correct if necessary.
+Remember to focus on high-gain activities and in-process measurements so your sales managers can intervene with coaching to course correct if necessary to make the sale.

 4. Focus on Good Management